nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 While layer 2 solutions provide impressive scalability, the token economics of these systems may pose design challenges.

 Layer 2 token economics may involve compensation for critical infrastructure (such as validators and watchtowers), as well as application-specific incentive design.
 Critical layer 2 infrastructure tends to work better with a duration-based, subscription model.
 In the Nervos Network, this pricing structure can be easily implemented through the CKB's opportunity cost-based payment method.
-Service providers can collect interest on their users' "security deposits" through the NervosDAO.
+Service providers can collect fees on their users' "deposits" through the NervosDAO.
 Layer 2 developers can then focus token economic models on incentives specific to their applications.

 In a way, this pricing model is exactly how users pay for state storage on the CKB as well.
 They're essentially paying a subscription fee to miners with the distribution of their inflation rewards issued by the NervosDAO.